ConnorMaes/ConnorMaes.github.io/_posts/2022-08-25-Varying Levels of Browsing Anonymity.md

 # Four Varying Levels of Anonymous Browsing

-## A noob's guide to online privacy
+## A beginner's guide to browsing anonymously.

 <br>